berlinpool/cnft-utxo/README.md

+r
-# UTxO based CNFT Maker
+ea# UTxO based CNFT Maker

 The following repository allows to create *true* Cardano NFTs on the Cardano Blockchain via a docker image that sets up all the required dependencies.
 Containers of the image run as executable by providing specific input files and require access to a fully synced Cardano node ipc.